civicnet/strop/README.md

 This method is called to prepare the result of a tag operation, after indendation is removed from the `raw` strings by the [**`unindent`** method][unindent], and with the original `values`.
 It is used by template literals and the default [**`file`** method][file]'s returned functions.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L90-L118) returns an array-like object which wraps the parameters; when converted to a string, it calls the [**`render`** method][render] for every interpolated value.
-Indentation will be adjusted for the rendered results that span multiple lines.
+The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L70-L122) returns an object which wraps the parameters.
+The returned object is an instance of the tag and cannot be modified, but can be extended.
+When converted to a string, it calls the [**`resolve`** method][resolve] for every interpolated value and converts the results into strings; indentation is adjusted for the results that span multiple lines.

 Custom implementations could be used to:
 * freeze the arguments;